GuillermoAbadLopez/code-learning/learnings/python/python.md

 ## **Qilimanjaro leanings:**
 - Abstract classes are OP (ABC w @abstractclass)

-- @dataclass makes your life easier, for example no need for init, you can write the data as attributes directly
+- `@dataclass` makes your life easier, for example no need for init, you can write the data as attributes directly

 - Factoryelements cool too

-- Pytest and fixtures are amazing, debug with set_trace()
+- Pytest and fixtures are amazing, debug with `set_trace()` or better with debugging run in pytest interface.

 ## **Youtube list recommended by Joel:**
 https://www.youtube.com/playlist?list=PLC0nd42SBTaNuP4iB4L6SJlMaHE71FG6N